madpsy/xpa125b_controller/README.md

 2. Band pin of the ACC socket on the amp to the output of the RC filter

 Note: Ensure grounds are also tied between the amplifier and the D1 Mini.

+If the amplifier isn't changing to the correct band or it is sometimes jumping between bands you might need to tweak the output voltages from the RC filter.
+To do this change the `yaesu_pwm_value` for each band in the `setBand` function.

 Then, in the controller configuration: